fpaulpalis/PennyWise-GreenStash/legal/PRIVACY-POLICY.md

 ## Privacy Policy

-This Privacy Policy statement is made by Pool-Of-Tears, consisting of all the entities listed here ( collectively referred to as "Pool-Of-Tears," "we," "us," or "our").
-Our mission is to help people protect their privacy, data, and devices from online threats.
-GreenStash does not track you with ads or abuse your privacy.
-We do not require you to create any kind of account with your personally identifiable information in order to use the app.
+This Privacy Policy applies to _PennyWise Savings App_, a fork of _GreenStash_, originally developed by Pool-Of-Tears and modified for our school project.
+The app helps users manage savings while providing access to external learning resources.
+While _PennyWise Savings App_ does not track or collect personal data, features like the Lessons tab require an internet connection and redirect users to third-party websites, which have their own privacy policies and practices.

-GreenStash is a completely offline application and does not require internet permission to work.
-All of your data is stored locally on your device's internal storage and never leaves your device.
+PennyWise Savings App is primarily offline and does not require internet permission to function.
+All data is stored locally on your device and never leaves it.
+However, once you access external sites, their policies apply, and we are not responsible for their content or data collection.
+Users are advised to review these policies before proceeding.

+This project is an independent modification of _GreenStash_, adapted to fit our requirements while maintaining its core functionality.

+---
 #### Terms of Use

-Thank you so much for using GreenStash.
-To protect the app and our users, we need this user agreement to set rules that are required to use our software.
-GreenStash is free and open-source software, which is totally free to use for non-commercial purposes as long as you agree to our privacy policies.

-If you have found a bug or vulnerability in the GreenStash app, there are several ways to report the problem so we can fix it:

-- Writing us an email with a detailed description of the issue you're facing.
-- Contacting us in our [Telegram](https://t.me/PotApps) support group.
-- Creating an issue on the [GitHub](https://github.com/Pool-Of-Tears/GreenStash) repository of the app.
+_PennyWise Savings App_ is primarily offline and does not require internet permission to function.
+All data is stored locally on your device and never leaves it.
+However, once you access external sites, their policies apply, and we are not responsible for their content or data collection.
+Users are advised to review these policies before proceeding.

+This project is an independent modification of GreenStash, adapted to fit our requirements while maintaining its core functionality.

 This Privacy Policy is subject to updates without any prior notice.